-611(e) Party Obtaining Modification Issuing Tribunal which had CEJ and Every Certified Copy of Modified Order Within 30 Days After Issuance of Modified Order
+611(e) Party Obtaining Issuing Tribunal Certified Copy of Within 30 Days

+Modification which had CEJ Modified Order After Issuance of

+and Every Modified Order

 Tribunal Where

 Registered

 REVIEW AND MODIFICATION OF SUPPORT ORDERS

 Miss.
 Code Ann.
 43-19-34 and the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 requires states have procedures to notify parents of their right to request a review of their child support order every three years (36 months).
 Any review and subsequent modification will be done in accordance with State guidelines, taking into account the best interest of the children.
 States must notify parents of their right to request a review not less than once every three years.